Description

 Impact

-This vulnerability in the Linux kernel’s TDX guest interface allows a host to supply a quote buffer length that exceeds the space allocated for a guest.
-The kernel incorrectly copies the entire host-specified length into guest user space, enabling an attacker to read data beyond the allocated pages.
-The leaked data could contain sensitive host or kernel information and may be forwarded to an external attestation server or read by an unprivileged process, resulting in information disclosure and potential cross‑container data leaks.
+This vulnerability exists in the Linux kernel’s TDX guest interface.
+A host can provide a quote buffer length that exceeds the space allocated to the guest.
+The kernel copies the host‑specified length into guest user space, causing a buffer overread (CWE‑125) beyond the allocated memory pages.
+The leaked data may contain host or kernel information and can be forwarded to external attestation servers, potentially enabling cross‑container data leaks.

 Affected Systems